haskell-distributed/distributed-process/tutorials/1ch.md

 ### Sending messages

-We start a new process by evaluating `forkProcess`, which takes a node, a `Process` action - because our concurrent code will run in the `Process` monad - and returns an address for the process in the form of a `ProcessId`.
+We start a new process by evaluating `runProcess`, which takes a node and a `Process` action to run, because our concurrent code will run in the `Process` monad.
+Each process has an identifier associated to it.
 The process id can be used to send messages to the running process - here we will send one to ourselves!

 {% highlight haskell %}
 -- in main
-  _ <- forkProcess node $ do
+  _ <- runProcess node $ do
     -- get our own process id
     self <- getSelfPid
     send self "hello"